mvadari/xrpl-docs/Atomic.md

 This spec proposes one new transaction: `Atomic`.
 It will not require any new ledger objects, nor modifications to existing ledger objects.
 It will require an amendment, tentatively titled `featureAtomic`.

+The rough idea of this design is that users can include "sub-transactions" inside `Atomic`, and these transactions are processed atomically.
+The design also supports transactions from different accounts in the same `Atomic` wrapper transaction.

 ### 1.1.
 Terminology
-* **Inner transaction**: the sub-transactions included in the `Atomic` transaction, which are the same as the existing set of transactions.
+* **Inner transaction**: the sub-transactions included in the `Atomic` transaction, that are executed atomically.
 * **Outer transaction**: the wrapper `Atomic` transaction itself.

 ## 2. Transaction: `Atomic`